Family Andrenidae > Genus Calliopsis

 In Minnesota, there are three described species within the genus Calliopsis.
 Bees in this genus are dark gray to black (lacking metallic highlights), have thin white hair bands on the abdominal segments (sometimes absent in males), and blue-green eyes.
 Both Calliopsis males and females have white or yellow markings on their face (clypeus).
 The pattern of these markings is one characteristic used for species-level identification.

-and have solitary nests.
+In Minnesota, peak Calliopsis activity occurs in July.
+All three species in this genus nest in the ground and have solitary nests.
 Calliopsis andreniformis and C. nebraskensis prefer to nest in sand or well-drained compacted bare soil.
 Calliopsis nebraskensis is a pollen specialist (narrow oligolege) of one plant genus —Verbena (vervain), and the other two species are broader specialists (oligoleges) collecting pollen from a number of plant genera belonging to one plant family.
-Calliopsis range in size (length) from 4 to 10 mm
+Calliopsis range in size (length) from 4 to 10 mm (0.16 to 0.4").

 Calliopsis andreniformis female visiting Verbena hastata.